oottppxx/enigma2/plugins/budweiser/README.md

   the service audio, or unmute the service audio.
 Note that if the current service is using Exteplayer3 or another external player, audio ops will most likely fail to take any effect.
-* perform an operation of a certain type, as defined by operation type wich should also be defined in the file.
-An operation type defines a list of commands (technically, execv() arguments) to be executed in the system, so the audio source plays via the system audio device.
+* perform an operation of a certain type.
+The type should also be defined in the file and defines a list of commands (technically, execv() arguments) to be executed, so the audio source plays via the system audio device.
 The commands are then run as enigma2 sub processes, and any instances of '%(URL)s' or '%(DEVICE)s' are replaced apropriately if required.
 * depending on the source definition, once an alternative source is selected, the sources list can auto-close or remain open; if the latter, the list can be closed via the EXIT key.

-The list of alternative audio sources is a simple text JSON file, placed in the /usr/lib/enigma2/Plugins/Extensions/Budweiser/sources.json path.
+The list of alternative audio sources is a simple JSON text file, placed in the /usr/lib/enigma2/Plugins/Extensions/Budweiser/sources.json path.
 Of course the file can be edited and new sources added, and existing sources can be removed or reordered.
 There's no need to reload the plugin after each edit, the file is